 Express and implied consent

-‘Consent’ is defined in the PDP Act as express or implied consent.
+‘Consent’ is defined in s 3 of the PDP Act as express or implied consent.

 Express consent is where the individual has stated they provide consent for the specific purpose outlined by the organisation.
 As a general rule, it is preferable to seek express consent in writing to provide clarity and transparency for the individual and the organisation.
 Express consent can also minimise the potential for confusion or ambiguity between the individual and the organisation as to whether consent has been provided and for what purpose.

 Implied consent can be obtained where consent can reasonably be inferred from a person’s conduct or actions.
 The test is objective.
 Organisations must not make assumptions about implied consent.
 It is risky to infer consent from a person’s failure to refuse consent.
 The person may not have heard, understood or had sufficient information on which to decide to refuse.